alkem-io/website/content/en/post/public-preview-video/index.md

 Since our platform is created for everyone, we are inviting you to try out our [public preview](https://hub.alkem.io) of the Open Innovation Hub.
 Please sign up, create your profile and connect to the Challenges hosted there that you want to collaborate on!

-There is also a [playground / demo version](https://demo.alkem.io) - please reach out if you would like to have a space for hosting your own public/private challenges and discover how it can help collaborating on Challenges.
+There is also a [playground / demo environment](https://demo.alkem.io) - please reach out if you would like to have a space to explore how hosting your own public/private challenges on Alkemio can help you!